Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves: Dataset Description

-\subsection{Dataset Description}
+\section{Dataset Description}

 We use different sets of pulsars for the two parameters of interest.
 For the $\dot{P}_b$ search, we use a set of $ 14 $ binary pulsars compiled in Ref.~\cite{2021ApJ...907L..26C} to detect the Milky Way potential.
-These pulsars were selected as they possess well-estimated intrinsic and Shklovskii contributions to the observed parameter, $ \dot{ P } _{ b , {\rm obs}}$ (first and second terms on the right-hand side of Eq.~\eqref{eq:Pbd}), making them an ideal dataset for our search.
+(See Ref.~\cite{Phillips:2020xmf} for a similar analysis.)
+These pulsars were selected as they possess well-estimated intrinsic and Shklovskii contributions to the observed parameter, $ \dot{ P } _{ b , {\rm obs}}$ (first and second terms on the right-hand side of Eq.~\eqref{eq:Pbd}).
 We must additionally include an estimate of the contribution from the Milky Way potential (the third term on the RHS of Eq.~\eqref{eq:Pbd}), which we calculate using the \texttt{MWPotential2014} model implemented in the \texttt{galpy} Python package~\cite{Bovy_2015}.
-We take a conservative 20\% uncertainty on the value for every pulsar, as the uncertainties on galactic fit parameters in \texttt{MWPotential2014} are roughly this order~\cite{Bovy_2015}.
-We then subtract these three contributions from $ \dot{ P } _{b, {\rm obs}} / P _{ b }$, giving an estimate of the residual line-of-sight acceleration $ a _{ {\rm GW}} $ for each pulsar (see Fig.~\ref{fig:pulsars} ({\bf Left})).
-A summary table of all the pulsars used in our analysis, including the size of the intrinsic, Shklovskii, and MW contributions, can be found in App.~\ref{app:datasets}.
+We take a 20\% uncertainty on the value for every pulsar, which is roughly the order of the uncertainties on galactic fit parameters in \texttt{MWPotential2014}~\cite{Bovy_2015}.
+We then subtract these three contributions from $ \dot{ P } _{b, {\rm obs}} / P _{ b }$, estimating the line-of-sight acceleration $ a _{ {\rm GW}} $ for each pulsar.
+A summary of all the pulsars used in both analyses, including the size of the intrinsic, Shklovskii, and MW contributions, can be found in the SM, which includes Refs.~\cite{Reardon_2021,Fonseca_2016,10.1093/mnras/stv2395,10.1093/mnras/stw483,Fonseca_2014,Alam_2020,doi:10.1126/science.1132305,10.1093/mnras/sty2905,10.1111/j.1365-2966.2012.21253.x,Liu_2020,Cognard_2017,Kaplan:2016ymq,Liu:2019iuh,Bilous_2015,1994ApJ...428..713K}.

 Measurements of $ \ddot{ P} $ are not published by the pulsar timing collaborations for most pulsars.
-Instead, we use a study carried out in Ref.~\cite{Liu:2019iuh}, which searched for evidence of jerk within $ 49 $ pulsars from EPTA~\cite{10.1093/mnras/stw483} and PPTA~\cite{10.1093/mnras/stv2395} data.
+Instead, we use a study carried out in Ref.~\cite{Liu:2019iuh}, which searched for evidence of jerk within $ 49 $ pulsars from EPTA~\cite{10.1093/mnras/stw483} and PPTA~\cite{10.1093/mnras/stv2395} data (with additional timing data from Ref.~\cite{1994ApJ...428..713K}).
 Of the 49 pulsars, 3 are unsuitable for searching for ultralow-frequency GWs, and we omit these in our analysis.
-Further discussion on these pulsars can be found in App.~\ref{app:datasets}.
-The search assumed a broken power-law functional form for the red noise with a spectral index and amplitude measured above 1~nHz by the pulsar timing collaborations.
-We note that at this time, the datasets are 6-7 years outdated and could be improved with an updated analysis.
-Furthermore, existing NANOGrav data can significantly improve the quality of our $ \ddot{ P} $ dataset.